-The Legacy of Dr. Doris Rucks: Coalition for Community Development (CCD)
+The Legacy of Dr. Doris Rucks:

-CCD has been a part of Muskegon Heights for nearly sixteen years now, carrying on the legacy of our founder, Dr. Doris Rucks.
+CCD has been a part of Muskegon Heights for nearly

-Shortly after her death in 2016, Mlive wrote: Rucks' Muskegon activism began early.
-When she was in her 20s, she helped found the Citizens Recreation Association to provide better housing, living conditions and recreation for the scores of Black southerners who migrated to Muskegon to work in the factories during World War II.
+Citizens Recreation Association to provide better housing, living conditions and recreation for the scores of Black southerners who migrated to Muskegon to work in the factories during World War II.
 In 1949, the association transformed into the Urban League of Greater Muskegon, and equality became its focus.
 She remained active with the Urban League, the NAACP and Black Women's Political Caucus...In 2005, Rucks founded the Coalition for Community Development, a nonprofit, grass-roots organization that would become her lasting legacy.

 Some know CCD by name, some may not.
 We are an organization that always seeks to center neighbors' voices in decision-making.
 It is what determines our actions, so this quiet persistence of walking steadfastly alongside rather than out front may sometimes result in going unnoticed.

 The CCD Board of Trustees, however, feels this moment in time compels us to raise our voice and be heard loud and clear.
 Since our founding, we have been and will continue to be focused on empowering one another and supporting a thriving community in Muskegon Heights, a city whose population is majority Black/African American.
-This means we devote our actions in large part to address both cause and effect of systemic racism and white supremacy.
+This means we devote our actions in large part to address both cause and effect of systemic racism.
 Discrimination and bias impacts all facets of life: economics, education, health, lived environment, safety and security, and more.
 We stand committed and persistent with our Muskegon Heights neighbors - in the words of our wise and wonderful Board Member Ms. Mildred Johnson, "we continue in the struggle for the oneness of humankind."

 Actions speak louder than words.
 Here are the ways CCD takes action to mitigate effects and tackle causes - past, present, and plans for the future.
 We do this while celebrating our city and its culture, and building off our many strengths.
 All are invited and welcome to join CCD in these community-driven efforts, empowerment grows as we come together in this work.
 Please see below for list of actions and contact us to learn more.